sikher/sikher/README.md

 ## Roadmap
 _In order of importance_

-### Version 1.0.1
-* Rename page view to hymn view - to avoid confusion
-* After viewing a hymn, buttons should be offered to see the previous or next hymn
-* Information about the author, page and hymn should be given in search results and page view
-* If a number is entered into the search all results from that page will appear

 ### Version 1.0.2
+* Information about the author and melody should be given in search results and page view
+* Hymns can be pushed from one app to another (via [PeerJS](http://peerjs.com/))
+* Autoscrolling feature for prayers which can be set to scroll at a constant pace, increased or slower pace, or disabled completely (under consideration)
 * Build and test app on iOS platform including iPhone and iPad (we need a developer who has a Mac, iPhone and iPad to help us with this)
-* Autoscrolling feature for prayers which can be set to scroll at a constant pace, increased or slower pace, or disabled completely
-* Hymns can be pushed from one app to another (via [PeerJS](http://peerjs.com/))

 ### Version 1.0.3
 * Clicking any word brings up a dictionary popover